-The CAN coalition is led by Campaign for America’s Future (CAF), USAction, and Americans United for Change (AUC).
-CAF co-director Robert Borosage co-chaired CAN's initial meeting on December 6, 2006.
-“Democrats ran the most populist elections in memory,” Borosage told those in attendance.
-“We need to make sure the Democrats deliver on their promises, and that the 100 Hours Agenda is just the first step in creating an economy that works for working people."
+The CAN coalition was led by Americans United for Change, the Campaign for America’s Future (CAF), and USAction.
+When CAF co-director Robert Borosage co-chaired CAN's initial meeting on December 6, 2006, he told those in attendance: “Democrats [a month earlier] ran the most populist elections in memory.
+We need to make sure the Democrats deliver on their promises, and that the 100 Hours Agenda is just the first step in creating an economy that works for working people."

-Additional CAN coalition partners include, among others, ACORN, American Family Voices, the Center for American Progress Action Fund, the League of Conservation Voters, the League of United Latin American Citizens, MoveOn, the National Council of Churches, the National Organization for Women, the Older Women's League, People for the American Way, the Service Employees International Union, the Sierra Club, the United States Student Association, and the U.S. Public Interest Research Group.
+Additional CAN coalition partners included, among others, ACORN, American Family Voices, the Center for American Progress Action Fund, the League of Conservation Voters, the League of United Latin American Citizens, MoveOn, the National Council of Churches, the National Organization for Women, the Older Women's League, People for the American Way, the Service Employees International Union, the Sierra Club, the United States Student Association, and the U.S. Public Interest Research Group.